|

 | Summary:

-Short-term trend: [See WHR short-term trend chart] A short-term uptrend had started on November 13, 2025 at 65.35 and reached 81.85 on December 3, 2025.
-WHR gained -16.50 points, or -25.25%, in 20 days.
-The chart has formed a Symmetric Triangle chart pattern.
-The uptrend support line (82.34) is broken.
-Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
-WHR may retest the broken support line.
-It is considered to be a resistance line now.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a short-term trend.
+Medium-term trend: [See WHR medium-term trend chart] A medium-term downtrend had started on February 12, 2026 at 94.82 and reached 44.72 on May 8, 2026.
+WHR lost 50.10 points, or 52.84%, in 12 weeks.
+The chart has formed a Ascending Triangle chart pattern.
+The downtrend support line (57.37) is broken.
+Usually a broken support is considered to be a long-term bearish signal, although a short-term pull back is possible.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.

 | |